🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Change history is basically a log of activity in the account, so you can get a feel for how much work is being done.

-If you’re directly managing the account, you probably don’t care about this information at all.
-But if you’re auditing an agency or employee, this can be a very…shall we say, illuminating report to look at.
+If you're directly managing the account, you probably don't care about this information at all.
+But if you're auditing an agency or employee, this will be a very…shall we say, illuminating report to look at.

 Change history metrics